ktoso/rx-wiki/Backpressure.md

 Your first line of defense against the problems of over-producing Observables is the ordinary set of Observable operators.
 In particular, operators like [`sample( )` or `throttleLast( )`](Filtering-Observables#wiki-sample-or-throttlelast), [`throttleFirst( )`](Filtering-Observables#wiki-throttlefirst), and [`throttleWithTimeout( )` or `debounce( )`](Filtering-Observables#wiki-throttlewithtimeout-or-debounce) allow you to regulate the rate at which an Observable emits items.

 We might, for example, have used one of these operators on each of the two Observables we intended to `zip` together in the conundrum mentioned earlier, and this would have solved our problem.
 But the behavior of the resulting `zip` would also have been different.
-It would no longer necessarily zip together the _n_th from each Observable sequentially.
+It would no longer necessarily zip together the <i>n</i>th from each Observable sequentially.

 Backpressure allows us to maintain the ordinary behavior of an operator like `zip` until and unless the buffer of unconsumed items grows too large.